 In preparation for the next stage we’ll be asking you to contribute to your fostering assessment by completing information such as family tree’s, Ecomap (support networks map) and ‘My Life Story’.
 We’ll provide you with templates and guidance notes making them really simple to complete but if you need any help we’re here to assist you.

 Finally, we will allocate an Assessing Social Worker to carry out an assessment of your potential ability to care for someone else’s child.
 This assessment will involve about 10 visits (depending on your family circumstances) and will result in a written report called a Form F Assessment.

 We really want you to feel supported through the process of becoming a foster parent so this additional meeting is a great place to catch up again with your skills to foster group, learn about our training and local support groups and to ask for any advice or help with the assessment process.

 Now that your training and assessment is complete you’ll be invited to attend our fostering panel, where the report will be presented for their consideration and recommendations.
 The panel members are made up of professionals from various sectors all with extensive fostering experience.
 Your assessing social worker will be there by your side to support you on the day.

-Once our Agency Decision Maker has signed off your approval, usually within 10 working days, we can then assign a supervising social worker to support you in your role as foster carer.
-We’ll also arrange for an induction session helping you start your incredible journey as a foster carer.
+Once our Agency Decision Maker has signed off your approval, usually within 10 working days, we can then assign a supervising social worker to support you in your role as foster parent/s.
+We’ll also arrange for an induction session helping you start your incredible journey as a foster parent.

 Approved to Foster

-Congratulations – you’re now a Park foster carer!
-Our Family Finder will work with you and your supervising social worker to create your carer profile, this is one of our matching tools and your profile is shared with local authority placement teams.
-We also have a child friendly version of the carer profile so that we can share this with any children coming to live with you.
+Congratulations – you’re now a Park foster parent!
+Our Family Finder will work with you and your supervising social worker to create your foster family profile, this is one of our matching tools and your profile is shared with local authority placement teams.
+We also have a child friendly version of the profile so that we can share this with any children coming to live with you.
 Our Family Finder will contact you when any children or young people are referred to us who we think would make a good fit with you and your family.